RozWhite/Iris_Flask_Flasgger_Docker/README.md

 # End-to-End ML application with Flask REST API- Flasgger- Docker 🐳
-Flask web app for predicting the species of Iris flower and Dockerize the existing Flask app.
-This repository can be a base for building an End-to-End Machine Learning App using Flask and running it with only Python or using Docker.
+This project is about a Flask web app for predicting the species of Iris flower.
+It is an End-to-End ML application with Flask and containerize the App with Docker.
+The App can be run with only Python or using Docker.
+Docker is an open platform for running applications in an isolated environment, allowing us to more easily develop and deploy applications.
+The Docker container wraps up the entire code , which makes it portable.

+For Testing the endpoints I used Flassgger.
 Flasgger helps to create a simple Frontend for ML application.

 ## Cloning the repo
 git clone https://github.com/RozWhite/Iris_docker